scp756-221/course-site/docs/a4/page.md

   ```

 Note that your manifest contains your Github id in place of  `<YOUR GITHUB USERID>`.
-(This was performed during the instantiation process at the start of this exercise.)
+(This was performed during the instantiation process at the start of this assignment.)

-You will now run your container in your cluster by ``APPLY``ing this manifest using
+You will now perform a trial run of the s2 service by triggering
 the pseudo-target `s2`.
-(You are using a pseudo-target instead of just applying the single file `s2-dpl-v1.yaml` because there is more machinery involved that I won't get into presently.)
+(You are using a pseudo-target instead of just applying the single file `s2-dpl-v1.yaml` because there is more machinery involved that we won't get into presently.)

 ```bash
 /home/k8s# make -f k8s.mak s2